 To speed up the sometimes lengthy process of wrapping your vehicle, use a basic solid-colored wrap as a base; many manufacturers have these solid color wraps pre-printed and readily available—no need to print one up from scratch.
 They're also easier to install because it's not critical for the installers to match up exact design and type elements across individual panels.
 To customize, the printer will create individual logos/images that will be installed on top of the solid color base.
 This easy step can save a day or more of installation time.

-Be Patient with Install Time.
+4. Be Patient with Install Time

-The installation process for a vehicle wrap is quite complex and detailed.
+I know you can't wait to have your new branding experiment on the road, but the installation process for a vehicle wrap is quite complex and detailed.
 After all, there’s a l-a-r-g-e vinyl shell that needs to be precisely placed on the vehicle so all the edges line up properly.
 And, while the material is thin and flexible, it's also quite delicate; therefore, the installer needs to be gentle and slow with this process.

 The average time it takes to complete this ingenious advertising tactic is about 3-4 days due to printing and labor, not including design time which will probably average about one week.
 (Sorry, there are no short cuts or ‘rounded edges’ around that!)
 However, vehicle wraps are a great way to get your name out there in the community and create a buzz, so they should definitely be considered by small and large businesses alike.
 For example, Malley’s Chocolates recently rolled out a vehicle wrap promotion that's been quite popular around the Cleveland area.
 So who’s up to driving around our Kiwi Creative car wrap?
 Beep Beep….